holdex/developers/.github/CONTRIBUTING.md

 > Solution is presented in GitHub as [Pull Requests (PR)](https://docs.github.com/en/pull-requests) in compliance with [PR Requirements](#pr-requirements).

 # PR Requirements
-All PRs, whether for source code, design or copy changes, must comply with our PR Requirements.
+All PRs, whether for source code, design, or copy changes, must comply with our PR Requirements.

 > [!WARNING]
 > PRs that do not correspond to the following criteria are usually rejected.